A deep dive into all of the phenomena you can expect to experience along your journey to a responsive, innovative organization.

 And the complication comes from the fact that different people within an organization are at different points of the journey.
-Some people will be starting out, full of energy, while others could damper the enthusiasm because they’re at point 3– the trough of despair.
+Some people will be starting out, full of energy, while others could damper the enthusiasm because they’re at point 3–the trough of despair.
 Part of the job of the people who are past the trough of despair is to assure others that it’s good on the other side.
 And part of the role of leadership is to understand that not everyone is at the same point of the journey and people will need different types of support and motivation along the way.
 For some, that journey is simply not in the cards for them, and that’s ok.

-While the tactics of kicking off and sustaining change initiatives within organizations should be unique to each organization, the pattern of how people perceive the change is something that we have seen with a high degree of consistency from project to project.
+While the tactics of kicking off and sustaining change initiatives within organizations should be unique to each organization, the pattern of how people perceive change is something that we have seen with a high degree of consistency from project to project.

-At The Moment we will often work with the dual perspective of delivering great service design projects with our clients, while guiding leaders and teams through the deeper change that comes with shifting towards a sustained innovation capability.
+At The Moment we will often work with the dual perspective of delivering great service and innovation design projects with our clients, while guiding leaders and teams through the deeper change that comes with shifting towards a sustained innovation capability.
 It’s what we love to do, every day!